Hormonal weight gain symptoms: self-care during menopause

 If you’re using plastics, always opt for BPA-free.

-Sugar, caffeine and some food preservatives can also affect your hormones.
+Caffeine, some food preservatives and Sugar can affect your hormones.
 Some women are also sensitive to dairy and soy.

 Try to eat these products carefully and sparingly.
 Though we won’t ever fault you for indulging here and there — especially during the holidays!